bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 Note that this way there is no need to implement access control (e.g. IP address whitelisting) anymore inside Node-RED, to limit the client devices that can access Node-RED.
 Since only your own devices (from your tailnet) can access Node-RED remotely, you can even simplify your setup even more:
 + Remove the logon screen from your Node-RED dashboard, to improve the [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor) factor of your home automation.
 Because having to login over and over again can be rather annoying for the familly.
 + Keep the logon screen for the flow editor, because it is still better to secure your flows with an extra protection.
 Moreover probably not everybody in your familly will use the flow editor, and you won't use it as often as your dashboard.

+You can read [here](https://github.com/bartbutenaers/Node-RED-security-basics/blob/main/docs/port_forwarding.md) why port forwarding should be avoided, and how Tailscale can work without port forwarding.

 ## Tailscale for Node-RED
 This tutorial describes in detail how to get started with Tailscale.
 The information is splitted in separate pages, to keep this readme compact and readable.